Selastele retiarium

-Selastele retiarium, common name the netted top shell, is a species of sea snail, a marine gastropod mollusk in the family Calliostomatidae.
+Selastele retiarium, common name the netted top shell, is a species of sea snail, a marine gastropod mollusc in the family Calliostomatidae.

 Description

 (Original description by Hedley & May) The height of the shell attains 7 mm.
 The small, subperforate shell has a conical shape with sharply keeled periphery, overlapping spire whorls and a flat base.
 Its colour and number of whorls are uncertain, the latter exceeding six.